davidtchiu/davidtchiu.github.io/teaching/cs161/hwk2.calc/index.md

   > 100 + 61 = 161
   ```

 - Next, use the patterns above to add a `multiply()` method.
-It should multiply its argument by the current value.
+It also doesn't return a value.
+It should multiply its input by the current value.

   ```java
   Calculator c1;